FlashWebIT/cfr-iris-scraper/README.md

 Just point your browser to http://localhost:5000/train/ID, where ID is the train's unique number.
 You can get these IDs from the station information feed.
 For example, you can retrieve the information for train IR 1651 from Bucharest North to Suceava North (valid as of April 2017) by accessing http://localhost:5000/train/1651.

+### Web GUI (JS Client)
+There is also a web client included with the API.
+Head to http://localhost:5000/static/station.html, http://localhost:5000/static/train.html or http://localhost:5000/static/train.html?tren=9351 (predefined train number) to see it.

 ## Ideas
 While the official apps themselves work but may not look so great, romanian developers did their best to create some